 Welcome to Reception 2- Fish Class

-Staff Miss Smith, Miss Harper and Mrs Copland Mrs Stott
+Staff Miss Smith, Mrs Copland, Miss Harper and Mrs Stott

-PE lessons will start on Tuesday the 2nd of November.
-Please can children come to school wearing PE kits ever Tuesday from this date.
+PE lessons will continue this half term on Tuesdays.
+We have a football coach coming to tecah our PE this half term.
+Please can children come to school wearing PE kits every Tuesday from this date.
 Please can they wear jogging trousers rather than shorts and trainers (with velcro) so that they can still play outside as usual throughout the day.
 Please name all items.

 OUR LEARNING JOURNEY

 We are so very proud of all of the new children, they have settled very well.
 From lining up at the beginning of their session to ending their day with a nice straight line ready to go home.
 The time in between is even more impressive.
 They are showing us how nicely they can share, they are able to follow our instructions and are learning new routines every day.
 They are forming positive friendships whilst exploring our inside and outside learning environments.
 The adults have really enjoyed getting to know your children and are looking forward to the next part of their learning journey.

 During the past two weeks, we have been concentrating our efforts on The Prime Areas of Learning: Communication and Language, Physical Development and Social and Emotional Development.
 Week 3 will see the introduction of our Phonics, Maths and Topic lessons.

 AUTUMN 1 - WHAT MAKES ME A ME?